elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-phylogenetic-trees-help-in-understanding-evolutionary-relationships.md

 url: /learn/education-studies/questions/how-do-phylogenetic-trees-help-in-understanding-evolutionary-relationships
 score: -1.0
 related_article1:
-    id: 166193
+    id: 166179
-    title: How does natural selection lead to adaptations in species?
+    title: >-
+        What are the fundamental traits that define living organisms?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-natural-selection-lead-to-adaptations-in-species
+    url: /learn/education-studies/questions/what-are-the-fundamental-traits-that-define-living-organisms
 related_article2:
-    id: 166183
+    id: 166189
+    title: >-
-    title: How do carbohydrates and proteins differ in their roles within the body?
+        How do red blood cells and white blood cells differ in structure and function?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-carbohydrates-and-proteins-differ-in-their-roles-within-the-body
+    url: /learn/education-studies/questions/how-do-red-blood-cells-and-white-blood-cells-differ-in-structure-and-function
 related_article3:
-    id: 166195
+    id: 166185
-    title: What evidence supports the concept of common ancestry among species?
+    title: >-
+        What is the structure of a cell membrane and its function in cellular biology?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-evidence-supports-the-concept-of-common-ancestry-among-species
+    url: /learn/education-studies/questions/what-is-the-structure-of-a-cell-membrane-and-its-function-in-cellular-biology
 related_article4:
-    id: 166179
+    id: 166193
-    title: What are the fundamental traits that define living organisms?
+    title: >-
+        How does natural selection lead to adaptations in species?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-fundamental-traits-that-define-living-organisms
+    url: /learn/education-studies/questions/how-does-natural-selection-lead-to-adaptations-in-species
 related_article5:
-    id: 166180
+    id: 166202
-    title: How do metabolism and homeostasis contribute to the biological processes of life?
+    title: >-
+        How do human activities impact the environment and what are some conservation efforts?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-metabolism-and-homeostasis-contribute-to-the-biological-processes-of-life
+    url: /learn/education-studies/questions/how-do-human-activities-impact-the-environment-and-what-are-some-conservation-efforts
 ---

 &nbsp;